bbecquet/simple-static-map-server/README.md

 The [`mapstyles.json`](./mapstyles.json) file contains an array of available map styles.
 Each is defined by 3 properties:

 - `name`: the style name, used to specify which style to render for multiple style instances
 - `styleUrl`: the url of the vector map style definition in JSON
 - `attribution`: the attribution string, to display proper copyright information on each generated image

-You should replace the styles in the current file by styles you own.
+You should replace the styles in the current file by styles you own or have the rights to use.

+#### Raster tiles

+Alternatively, to use raster tiles, you can define a `rasterTiles` object in place of `styleUrl`.
+See the current [`mapstyles.json`](./mapstyles.json) file for an example.

 ### Starting the server